DeadGrin/pass_manager/README.md

 # pass_manager
 Password manager i wrote for myself.
+(NOT ENCRYPTED).
+AES encryption will be added, but idk when.
 If you want to use it:
 1. Download "release" directory.
 2. Come up with a key